richdayandnight/data-science-notebook/learning-how-to-learn/week1.md

 Practice makes Permanent
 ```
 ## Brain
-- A 3-pound organt that consumes 10 times more energy by weight than the rest of the body
+- A 3-pound organ that consumes 10 times more energy by weight than the rest of the body
 - There's constant turnover in the single connections between neurons called synapses (We're a new person when we sleep and wake up)
 - Q: According to the video, what happens on the dendrites of neurons when you learn something new?